heroqu/rsync-backup-osx/README.md

 /Volumes/BK_DISK/home_backups/john.last_link -> john.2015-05-30_120144
 ...
 ```
-- Use a symlink to the recent most backup as a layer of indirection to simplify finding last backup for the purpose of hardlinking.
-This symlink is to be updated after each new backup.
-This approach eliminates the necessity of 'round robin' way of renaming all previous backups.
+- Use a symlink to the recent most backup as a layer of indirection to simplify finding last backup for the purpose of hard-linking.
+The symlink is to be automatically updated after each new backup.
+  - This approach eliminates the necessity of 'round robin' way of renaming all previous backups.
 No need to rename anything, just keep a symlink to the last backup.
-If symlink is not there or is broken - one can recreate it manually.
-In the above listing ```john.last_link``` is that symlink to most recent backup directory ```john.2015-05-30_120144```.
+  - If symlink is not there or is broken - one can recreate it manually.
+  - In the above listing ```john.last_link``` is that symlink to most recent backup directory ```john.2015-05-30_120144```.

-- Tagging backups with 'daily', 'weeky', 'monthly' or 'yearly' suffixes.
+- Tagging backups with 'hourly', 'daily', 'weeky', 'monthly' or 'yearly' suffixes.
   - Read about rationale behind using these TAGs in [About TAGs](#about_tags) section of this page.

 ### Sample usage